-New York took a major step forward in its efforts to legalize online sports betting through mobile sportsbook apps.
+New York took a major step forward in its efforts to legalize sports betting through NY online sportsbooks.
 This was tied to the state’s annual budget for 2022 in light of a desperate need to raise additional funds.

 As part of the $212 billion budget, New York lawmakers are hoping to raise as much as $99 million in new taxes on mobile betting revenue in the first year alone.
 That revenue could eventually grow to reach $500 million annually.

 The Assembly approved the budget and Gov. Andrew Cuomo signed it into law.
 He did not provide a specific date as to when mobile sports betting would be legalized.
 However, Cuomo was quick to note that it would be up and running “soon.”

 The governor also added that the state would operate mobile betting directly with revenues going towards youth sports, education, and programs to address problem gambling.

 - Find more out about a PointsBet promo code.

 As part of Cuomo’s overview of the approved state budget, he stated:

 “The law allows the state to directly operate mobile sports betting, so the $500 million will go to the state rather than a lot of middlemen who operate mobile sports betting, which is what many other states have done.
 This is more like the state lottery, where we operate it and we get the resources.”

 In the recent press release, the governor also mentioned:

 “Under the legislation, the state will issue a Request for Applications and must select at least two platform providers who must work with a total of at least four operators.”